openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

 Happy BURPing!

-
+â€

+â€œ

       [Uwe Gansert: SUSE Manager install/setup Screenshots](http://suse.gansert.net/?p=136)

 Some people fear it takes too much time to do a SUSE Manger setup just for testing.
 I
-      decided to show the complete workflow just in screenshots to demonstrate it™s easy and will not take longer than maybe 20 minutes “ most time just waiting.
+      decided to show the complete workflow just in screenshots to demonstrate itâ€™s easy and will not take longer than maybe 20 minutes â€“ most time just waiting.
 You can download an eval version [here](http://download.novell.com/Download?buildid=UU3B3_bJH-Q%7E).
       You need at least 2GB RAM and 12GB disk space for installation.

-Let™s go.
+Letâ€™s go.
 On the bottom right of each screenshot you have a link that points to the next
       screenshot, so you can easily click through a complete installation now. (...)

-
+â€

+â€œ

       [Uwe Gansert: DBus Interface of clementine](http://suse.gansert.net/?p=191)

-Without music, life would be a mistake. “ Friedrich
+â€œWithout music, life would be a mistake.â€ â€“ Friedrich
       Nietzsche

-I don™t like Amarok2.
-I really liked the 1.4 version but now, since 2.0, it™s just broken
+I donâ€™t like Amarok2.
+I really liked the 1.4 version but now, since 2.0, itâ€™s just broken
       and ugly, so yesterday I switched to [Clementine](http://www.clementine-player.org/).

-Everything was better from the start “ all the covers were finally shown correctly, the
+Everything was better from the start â€“ all the covers were finally shown correctly, the
-      UI is useable, the playing order is always correct, the last.fm plugin is a lot better ¦ and ¦ and ¦ and ¦
+      UI is useable, the playing order is always correct, the last.fm plugin is a lot better â€¦ and â€¦ and â€¦ and â€¦

 All I was missing, was my little now-playing script for
       xchat.